TRADING CRITIQUE LOGO

 Contents

-• What is currency pairs in forex trading?
+• What are currency pairs in forex trading?

 • How to read forex pairs